Frank L. Roberts

-Frank Livezey Roberts (December 28, 1915 – October 31, 1993) was an American politician from the state of Oregon.
-A Democrat, Roberts served in both houses of the Oregon Legislative Assembly.
+Frank Livezey Roberts (December 28, 1915 – October 31, 1993) was an American politician who served as first gentlemen of Oregon from 1991 to 1993 as husband of Governor Barbara Roberts.
+A member of the Democratic Party, Roberts served in both houses of the Oregon Legislative Assembly.
 He served two terms in the Oregon House of Representatives and most of five terms in the Oregon Senate before resigning due to poor health.
 Roberts was married three times, including to Barbara Roberts, who was the first woman to serve as Governor of Oregon, and to Betty Roberts, who was the first woman to serve as a justice of the Oregon Supreme Court.
+Roberts is the first man to serve as first gentlemen of Oregon.

 Early life and career

 Roberts was born in Boise, Idaho, in 1915 to Walter Scott and Mary Livezey Roberts.
 He received a bachelor's degree from Pacific University in Forest Grove, Oregon in 1938.
 In 1943, he married Mary Louise Charleson.
 Later that year, he earned a master's degree from the University of Wisconsin–Madison.
 In 1946, he was hired as a speech professor at Vanport College (later renamed Portland State University).
 He earned a doctorate from Stanford University in 1954.

 Roberts and his wife Mary Louise had two daughters, Mary Wendy Roberts and Leslie Roberts.
 The couple divorced prior to 1960, the year Frank married Betty Cantrell Rice, then a single mother of four and teacher in Portland.